21.06.2024

 Offer your users a simpler, low-cost way to pay and boost conversions!

-• Faster Bill Settlements: Outstanding bills can be paid more quickly, improving liquidity and financial management.
+• Faster bill settlements mean outstanding invoices can be paid almost immediately, improving liquidity and enabling better financial management.

 SEPA Instant payments have seen gradual adoption across the area.
 Despite the system being available since 2017, its uptake has been slower than anticipated.
 According to ECB, SEPA credit transfers amounted to 12% of the total retail payments value and 4% of the total value of credit transfers in the second half of 2022.
 Businesses too have yet to fully embrace instant payment options.